 The Full Funding Grant Agreement (FFGA) was signed on October 11, 2012.
 Design is complete, and the project has been under construction since February 2010.
-At the end of July 2015, the project was 51.9% complete based on expenditures.
+At the end of August 2015, the project was 52.6% complete based on expenditures.
 There was one active construction contract: 1300 Stations and Systems/Trackwork.
 The 1252 Contract for construction of the twin subway tunnels achieved final completion on May 15, 2015.
 Financial close out of the 1252 Contract will occur in the coming months.
 SFMTA is no longer including the 1252 Contract in its monthly progress reports for the CSP.

-The 1300 Contract was 34.5% complete at the end of July.
-Substantial completion is scheduled for February 2018, but the SFMTA July Monthly Progress Report states that the most current accepted contractor schedule update (reflecting the status of the construction at the end of February 2015) indicates that the station construction work is six months behind schedule, with completion forecast in August 2018.
+The 1300 Contract was 33.5% complete on the basis of cost at the end of August.
+Substantial completion is scheduled for February 2018, but the SFMTA August Monthly Progress Report states that the most current accepted contractor schedule update (reflecting the status of the construction at the end of August 2015) indicates that the station construction work is ten months behind schedule, with completion forecast in December 2018.
 Tutor Perini Corporation (TPC) has been directed to prepare a recovery schedule to show how the accumulated delays to the construction work can be recovered.
-In the opinion of the Project Management Oversight Contractor (PMOC), since the schedule forecast is based on the progress of the construction only through February 2015 and construction production rates remained lower than planned after February, it is likely that the forecast substantial completion date will slip further when all of the contractor's schedule updates through August 2015 are accepted.
-SFMTA should make every effort to accept the remaining schedule updates as quickly as possible so that the true status of the station construction work can be understood.
+In the opinion of the Project Management Oversight Contractor (PMOC), since the schedule forecast is based on the progress of the construction through August 2015, it is likely that the forecast substantial completion date will now be better assessed from a schedule recovery perspective.
+SFMTA has not yet received the recovery schedule from TPC, but is pursuing discussions to recover some slippage through logic changes in the schedule.
+The PMOC has the current Master Project Schedule (MPS) under review in preparation for a schedule recovery workshop planned to occur in November 2015.
+SFMTA should make every effort to accept the remaining schedule updates and obtain the contractor's recovery schedule as quickly as possible so that the true status of the station construction work can be understood.

-As a result of the delayed completion of station construction, the current program master schedule, which incorporates the contractor's schedule updates through February 2015, indicates that Revenue Service Date (RSD) will be achieved in February 2019, two months later than the date required in the FFGA.
+As a result of the delayed completion of station construction, the current program master schedule, which incorporates the contractor's schedule updates through August 2015, indicates that Revenue Service Date (RSD) will be achieved in May 2019, five months later than the date required in the FFGA.
 The entire schedule contingency in the program master schedule has now been consumed by the delays to the station construction and further delays to the station construction may push the forecast RSD even later.

 In the opinion of the PMOC, measures implemented to recover the accumulated delays to the station construction work are not yet showing results.
 The opportunities to recover the schedule delays will be more limited as time passes, so it is very important for SFMTA and the contractor to work collaboratively to identify and implement schedule containment strategies soon.
 SFMTA also should be exploring strategies to reduce the time between substantial completion of the 1300 Contract and the RSD.
 The PMOC will facilitate Schedule Containment Workshops to identify options for overcoming the delays and meeting the required RSD.
-These workshops will be scheduled once the program master schedule is fully updated to reflect the current status of the station construction.
+These workshops are scheduled to occur in November presuming that the program master schedule is fully updated to reflect the current status of the station construction.